xmonader/info_foundation/docs/circles/foundation/promotion/foundation_promotion.md

 - Expand social media presence:
   * targeted messaging per channel
   * engage influencers
-  * initiate product + personadriven media approach
+  * initiate product + persona driven media approach
 - Catalyze and re-engage existing followers by improving community updates and communications.
 - Engage ambassadors and influencers in promotion and outreach activities.
 - Engage the larger TFF team and community to best reach and inspire our varied target audiences.